-There's arguably nothing more synonymous with the Rocky Mountains than skiing and snowboarding.
+The Rocky Mountains are synonymous with skiing and snowboarding.
 After all, it's where the world's elite come to train, and ski novices and hobbyists vacation year after year.

-The mountain also offers 25 lifts, two bowls (the Rose Bowl and Larkspur Bowl), two gondolas, 11 high-speed quads, and two terrain parks.
+The mountain also offers 24 lifts, two bowls (the Rose Bowl and Larkspur Bowl), a beginner's gondola, a state-of-the-art combination gondola/chairlift, 11 high-speed quads and three terrain parks.

 Beaver Creek Mountain consists of approximately 1,832 skiable acres.
 While roughly 325 inches of natural snowfall on the area each year, 680 acres of the mountain can be supplemented with artificial snow.
 The mountain is serviced and meticulously prepped year-round so that skiers can enjoy the best conditions possible throughout the ski season.

 For more information, to book your lift tickets, and to get a daily grooming report on Beaver Creek Mountain, visit www.beavercreek.com or call 800-953-0844 today.